amiaopensource/vrecord/Resources/Documentation/installation_and_setup.md

 ```
 (This command will upgrade all of the programs you've installed through Homebrew.)

+### Mac installation troubleshooting
+Workarounds for some issues users have reported while installing vrecord can be found at the [AMIA Open Source Homebrew troubleshooting](https://github.com/amiaopensource/homebrew-amiaos/blob/master/TROUBLESHOOTING.md#vrecord) page.
+If you are experiencing issues with installing vrecord check this page to see if the error you are experiencing has been addressed.

 ### Linux

 Vrecord can also be installed on select Linux distributions, also via [Homebrew](https://docs.brew.sh/Homebrew-on-Linux), and the AMIA-OS Homebrew tap reachable with: